 The next step is an exciting one!

-Once your plans are approved and your townhouse builder has everything they need, your build will commence.
+Once your plans are approved and your subdivision builder has everything they need, your build will commence.

 But there is one very important step that begins in parallel of the build …

 This is a very important property development step, a step property development beginners often don’t give enough weight.

 Once the builders begin work you need to get moving on your Plan of Subdivision (POSD).
 This is an application that needs approval before you can legally create multiple dwellings on one lot.

 Your land surveyor will help with this.
 They will give you a checklist to complete and all the relevant paperwork to fill out.

 You need to get this done and dusted before the build is complete.

 This is absolutely vital.

 All dwellings need to be on their own titles before you can settle any sale of the property.